smizell/restfuljson/index.md

 # RESTful JSON
 > Because adding links in JSON should be easy

-RESTful JSON is a minimal and pragmatic specification for using links to build expressive and evolvable APIs.
+RESTful JSON is a minimal and pragmatic design pattern for using links to build expressive and evolvable APIs.

-## Specification
+## Overview

 For JSON formats conforming to [RFC 4627](https://tools.ietf.org/html/rfc4627), apply the following guidelines: